alan-forbes-cp/import/README.md

 The **_command.out** files in the **ComputeAorta** directory contain the actual console output for each actions-importer operation and are included for completeness.
 You may need to "cat" these files at a console to get readable output.

 Browsing each of the sub-directories under **ComputeAorta** should provide a flavour of the typical output for each of the actions-importer functions.
-In particular, note the following files from the audit, forecast and dry-run phases:
+In particular, note the following files from the audit (or plan), forecast and dry-run phases:

 [ComputeAorta audit summary](https://github.com/alan-forbes-cp/import/blob/master/ComputeAorta/audit/audit_summary.md)